Dynatrace/OneAgent-SDK-for-Java/README.md

 }
 ```

-In case of non-blocking receive (e. g. via eventhandler), there is no need to use ``ReceivingMessageTracer`` - just trace processing
+In case of non-blocking receive (e. g. via eventhandler), there is no need to use `IncomingMessageReceiveTracer` - just trace processing
 of the message by using the ``ProcessingMessageTracer``:

 ```Java